MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-concept.md

 :::image type="content" source="media/diagrams/private-link-network-diagram-no-private-endpoints-horizontal.svg" alt-text="A diagram that show that when there is no private endpoint, internet access is available for both the streaming endpoint and the key delivery endpoint" lightbox="media/diagrams/private-link-network-diagram-no-private-endpoints-horizontal.svg":::

-### Private endpoints and Private Link for streaming and key delivery
+### Private endpoints for streaming and key delivery

 Private endpoints can be created for streaming endpoints and the key delivery service to allow these resources to be accessed directly, rather than via the internet.
 This can be useful when users inside a network don't have access to the internet.